NEventStore/NEventStore/readme.markdown

 creates additional issues when utilizing shared hosting or running on Mono as support in frameworks and drivers is either poor, buggy, or unavailable.

-The EventStore liberates application developers from this level of infrastructure awareness and concern by committing all work within a separate isolated atomic unit--all without using transactions.
+NEventStore liberates application developers from this level of infrastructure awareness and concern by committing all work within a separate isolated atomic unit--all without using transactions.
 Furthermore, it does this outside of any ambient transaction from a message queue or other persistence mechanisms.
 In other words, application developers are free to use virtually any